ElemeFE/element/examples/docs/en-US/form.md

 :::

 :::tip
-See more advanced usage of validation rules at [async-validator](https://github.com/yiminghe/async-validator)。
+Custom validate callback function must be called.
+See more advanced usage at [async-validator](https://github.com/yiminghe/async-validator).
 :::

 ### Delete or add form items dynamically